Khushahal-V/YT-Music-Teardown/README.md

 Instead of cramming all of that meaning into one small icon, which is how we got here in the first place, add a press-and-hold interaction — hold the icon down and it shows you the current state in plain text, like "Repeat: song, 1 more time."
 No permanent clutter on the player bar, but no more guessing either.

-I built this out as an actual clickable mockup rather than just describing it — see `proposed-solution/interactive-mockup.html`.
+I built this out as an actual clickable mockup rather than just describing it — see `proposed solution/prototype.html`.
 Open it in a browser, click the repeat icon to cycle through the 4 states, and hover over it (or press and hold on mobile) to see the label.
 There's also a PDF with before/after screenshots in the same folder.

 ### For duplicate/confusing titles